 In addition to the Anointing of the Sick, the Church offers those who are about to leave this life the Eucharist as viaticum (Catechism of the Catholic Church, 1524).

 Anointing is for the sick, and the sacrament of Viaticum is for the dying.
 Therefore it is important that a person be anointed at the very beginning of an illness, and then receive Holy Communion as Viaticum at the end of their lives.
-At SFB our parishioners are trained to administer the last rites of Viaticum, Commendation of the Dying, and Prayers After Death.

 All sacraments are for the living.
-Consequently, the Sacrament of the Anointing of the Sick is not given to those already dead.
+Consequently, the sacrament of the Anointing of the Sick is not given to those already dead.
 However, family members have needs at this difficult time, and this is a part of the parish’s ministry.
 Please call the parish office at (262) 377-1070 for assistance.